siheming/mspypeline/doc/source/gallery.rst

 .. image:: /savefig/n_proteins_vs_quantile_lfq_log2_level_3.png

+.. _int-heatmap:

 Intensity Heatmap
 ******************
-Created using: :meth:`~mspypeline.BasePlotter.plot_intensity_heatmap`
+| Created using: :meth:`~mspypeline.BasePlotter.plot_intensity_heatmap`
+| Analysis options: :ref:`Additionally via python <Plot-Options>`

 .. autodescriptiononly:: mspypeline.BasePlotter.plot_intensity_heatmap

     | In the heatmap shown below, samples are sorted by the number of missing values and proteins are ranked by the number
       of missing values across all samples.
-So depending on the defined preferences, the heatmap can, for instance, be used to gather information about the distribution of missing values or the influence of the normalization method by the appearance of patterns.
+So, depending on the defined preferences, the heatmap can, for instance, be used to gather information about the distribution of missing values or the influence of the normalization method by the appearance of patterns.